 The Top 10 Most Intelligent Dog Breeds

-Check out our list of the top 10 most intelligent dog breeds in the world!
+Here's a list of the top 10 most intelligent dog breeds in the world and what makes them so smart.

 Before we dive in, it's useful to recognize that, like people, dogs are intelligent in different ways.
 A breed with an acute and wellhoned ability to work will be quick to learn how to do its job.
 Other breeds may be so eager to please that they're attentive and highly trainable.